Before you can become a member, you must complete the online training. Membership to the Spartan Light Metal Products Makerspace allows you to:

 - Only use tools and equipment that you are qualified to operate.
 If you are not absolutely sure about how to use a tool or piece of equipment, or you are not sure if you are qualified, ask a staff member for help.

-Appropriate clothing and personal protective equipment:
+Appropriate clothing and personal protective equipment must be worn.

 - Closed-toed shoes must be worn in the makerspace.